MoneyforNotn/Mindful-Presence-app/README.md

 # App features

-AI Intention Generator
+⚡️AI Intention Generator
 Get personalized intention ideas based on your Personal Mission.
 Provide feedback to refine suggestions.

-Daily Checklist
+📝Daily Checklist
 Add tasks to your alignment and check them off throughout the day.

-Reflections
+📘Reflections
 Rate your day and add notes to capture insights about how well you lived your intention.

-Streaks & Tier Progress
+📈Streaks & Tier Progress
 Track your consistency with streaks and progress through tiers from Bronze to Platinum.

-Achievements
+🏆Achievements
 Unlock badges at milestones (5, 10, 20, 40, 80, 160, 365 days) and select a featured alignment.

-History & Bookmarks
+📖History & Bookmarks
 Review past alignments, search by date, and bookmark meaningful entries.

-Notifications
+🔔Notifications
 Receive reminders throughout the day to reconnect with your intention.

-Personal Mission
+👑Personal Mission
 Define your broader life purpose through guided questions.
 Your mission shapes your daily intentions.

 # App Store Screenshots